Notice of Pre-AIA or AIA Status

 With Respect to Claim 1

-A tray apparatus for use with a vehicle comprising: a base (28, 30, and related structure) and two sides (sides from which 34 extend, see e.g. FIG. 3); a plurality of vehicle connectors (34, see, e.g. FIG. 3) affixable to the two sides and configured to attach to the vehicle and maintain the base and two sides within the vehicle (capable of this use with an appropriate vehicle, see for example FIG. 2 showing the base and two sides in a position such that they will be interior to a vehicle such as a cart/buggy/wagon/etc having a tubular bar for attachment located at the top outer edge of the vehicle body); and a reversible holder (38) comprising a holder top and a plurality of holder sides (see, e.g. FIG. 1), the reversible holder configured to fit with the base and two sides at a first position inside the vehicle (capable of this use, see FIG. 2 positioning which will be inside an appropriate vehicle if appropriately attached to an appropriate location) and additionally fit over one vehicle connector at a second position outside the vehicle (capable of this use with an appropriate vehicle, see FIG. 1 positioning in which 38 extends over both vehicle connectors and will be outside of the vehicle if attached on an outer edge of the vehicle body).
+A tray apparatus for use with a vehicle comprising: a horizontal base (top portion of 12) and two vertical planar sides (left and right vertical sides of 12, or these sides in combination with the portion of 28 thereunder to which it attaches to, see e.g. FIG. 1); a plurality of vehicle connectors (34, see, e.g. FIG. 3) affixable to the two vertical planar sides (noting that they are affixed via the portion of 28 around 34, see e.g. FIGS. 1-2) and configured to attach to the vehicle and maintain the horizontal base and two vertical planar sides within the vehicle (capable of this use with an appropriate vehicle, see for example FIG. 2 showing the base and two sides in a position such that they will be interior to a vehicle such as a cart/buggy/wagon/etc having a tubular bar for attachment located at the top outer edge of the vehicle body); and a reversible holder (38) comprising a holder top and a plurality of holder sides (see, e.g. FIG. 1), the reversible holder configured to fit with the horizontal base and two vertical planar sides at a first position inside the vehicle (capable of this use, see FIG. 2 positioning which will be inside an appropriate vehicle if appropriately attached to an appropriate location) and additionally fit over one vehicle connector at a second position outside the vehicle (capable of this use with an appropriate vehicle, see FIG. 1 positioning in which 38 extends over both vehicle connectors and will be outside of the vehicle if attached on an outer edge of the vehicle body).

 With Respect to Claim 3